Cassik6/Bouman-third-project/README.md

 ## Tasks

--Create a Trello
+- Create a Trello
--Create the Github
+- Create the Github
--Collect the data
+- Collect the data